passcod/blook/src/technical/ai-log.md

 also for work — in fact most of the events are for work, as I simply don't use AI a lot outside of that for various reasons).

+This document itself was written "by hand"; no prose was edited or suggested by AI (I used Vim, which I keep free of AI).
+You can tell because I used semicolons correctly.

 Most of this will be in code editors.
 I indicate the model when known.
 I have free access to Github Copilot Pro via opensource contributions (or something, idk what the criteria is exactly), I also use the free default tier of Zed's AI